Skip to main content

 You are there when it starts for him.
 You feel the exact moment something ordinary becomes unbearable.

-Watching her push back against something she has not identified.
-Watching him say less and less because saying anything honest would change everything.
+You watch her push back against something she has not identified.
+You watch him say less and less, because saying anything honest would change everything.

-A single figure in a dim ship corridor, one hand against the wall, head down, corridor light stretching ahead
+A lone figure in a dim ship corridor, hand against the wall, the silent ache at the heart of a dual POV space romance

 You cannot speed through it.
 You do not want to.